 However, what has been well investigated are relatively large scale waves with wavenumber 1-3 such as baroclinic wave in the winter hemisphere and planetary wave in middle and high latitudes.
 Atmospheric waves except for migrating and non-migrating thermal tides have not been reported in low latitudes, although atmospheric waves excited by diabatic heating associated with dust events and water ice clouds are expected to exist.
-In this study, we calculate wavenumber-frequency spectrum of atmospheric temperature T, zonal and meridional winds U and V, and detect all of resolvable atmospheric waves in low latitudes on Mars.
+In this study, we calculate wavenumber-frequency spectrum of atmospheric temperature T, zonal and meridional winds U and V, and detect all of resolvable atmospheric waves in low latitudes are excited by dust events using images observed by Mars Orbiter Camera onboard MGS.

-Keywords: Mars, atmospheric dynamics, MACDA
+Keywords: Mars, reanalysis, atmospheric wave